WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/web-service-interfaces.md

 Attached documents (DIME attachments) sent along with SOAP traffic are not logged server side.
 This is to avoid outrageous disk space consumption.
 InDesign/InCopy clients support DIME logging though.

-> **\[Since 8.0\]** For SOAP and JSON the original request is logged.
-Because AMF is a binary format, this is not done for AMF.
-In such cases you have to rely on the PHP objects logged in TXT format; this can be enabled with the LOG\_INTERNAL\_SERVICES option.

 ## Service validation \[since 8.0\]

 Since Enterprise Server 8 it is possible to validate Web Service requests and responses.
 This is implemented for all